 Now that you know there are many ways to freeze turnip, keep on reading to learn how to do them and which is right for you!

 You can easily freeze turnips.
 Freezing turnips is similar to the techniques used to freeze some other foods.
 Which you use really depends on how you want to prep your turnip before hand.

 For example, if you want to freeze them raw you can follow the same instructions from freezing carrots.
-Mashed turnips freeze the same as mashed potatoes or mashed sweet potatoes.
-Sliced turnips will follow the same steps as radishes or beets (if blanched) and even oranges (if unblanched)!
+Mashed turnips freeze the same as freezing mashed potatoes or freezing mashed sweet potatoes.
+Sliced turnips will follow the same steps as freezing radishes or freezing beets (if blanched) and even freezing oranges (if unblanched)!

 You get the idea.

 |Blanched||1 to 1:30 minutes (1 lb at a time)|